 Overview of Mozambique’s Cost of Living and Key Figures

-Although Mozambique is cheaper than many countries, you’ll still want to plan carefully: the average monthly cost of living is about $923, roughly 1.24 times lower than the global average, while average take-home pay sits at $384, ranking the country 105th of 197.
+Mozambique costs less than many countries, but you’ll still need a clear budget.
+The average monthly cost of living is about $923, while average take-home pay sits near $384.

 Housing and Utilities: Rent, Buying, and Monthly Bills

-Monthly utilities for an 85m² apartment average $51.4 for an individual and $78.9 for a family; include electricity, water and basic waste services in budgeting models.
+Monthly utilities for an 85m² apartment average about $51.40 for one person and $78.90 for a family.
+These bills usually include electricity, water, and basic waste services.

 Food and Dining: Groceries, Restaurants, and Local Prices